Skip to Main Content Skip to Footer Toggle Navigation Menu

 • Journalism and media studies (JAMS)

-Prepare a portfolio of original work that demonstrates your interests and abilities in media production.
-You may include one or more of the following kinds of work:
+Option 1: Portfolio Review – Prepare a portfolio of original work that demonstrates your interests and abilities in media production.
+You may include one or more of the following:

-• News stories (including written, multimedia or other forms)
+• News stories (written, multimedia or other forms)

-• Photojournalism (including freestanding photos, photo essays or galleries)
+• Photojournalism (freestanding photos, photo essays or galleries)

 • Audio and/or video pieces (including podcasts)

-• Design work (including print or web design, infographics, etc.)
+• Design work (print or web design, infographics, etc.)

 • Public relations or advertising projects

-• Content created for social media and/or blogs
+• Content created for social media, websites or blogs

 The mathematics competition consists of an essay exam.
 Scholarship applicants will be asked to read/watch a mathematics talk before the day of the exam.
-On the day of the exam, an applicant’s essay topic may be chosen from a short list of prompts related to this reading/talk.
+On the day of the exam, each applicant will choose their essay topic from a short list of prompts related to this material.

-The essay exam is designed to measure your knowledge, background and interest in mathematics.
-Essays will be evaluated according to effective written communication of ideas and reflection of your own relationship to mathematics.
+The essay exam is designed to measure the student’s knowledge, background, and interest in mathematics.
+Essays will be evaluated according to effective written communication of ideas and reflection of the student’s own relationship to mathematics.

 Time allowed: two hours